DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 struggle as such spaces are already overvalued in most cases.
 Yet more corporate actors are tempted to take advantage of their prominent position in order to buy out potential competitors or to offer additional services.
-This allows them to take full advantages of economies of scale, network effects and hypercentrality, and ultimately to extend their domination.
-Recent examples are when Facebook bought out Instagram and Whatsapp whose growing success was perceived as a threat.
+This allows them to take full advantage of economies of scale, network effects and hypercentrality, and ultimately to extend their domination.
+Recent examples are when Facebook bought out Instagram and WhatsApp whose growing success was perceived as a threat.

 Today, Internet space is divided up between a small number of big companies that increasingly compete against each other and considerably